Chalarangelo/30-seconds-of-code/content/snippets/js/s/prime-factors.md

 ---
-title: Prime factors of number
+title: Find the prime factors of a number in JavaScript
+shortTitle: Prime factors
-type: snippet
+type: tip
 language: javascript
 tags: [math,algorithm]
 cover: dark-leaves-3
+excerpt: Find the prime factors of a number using trial division in JavaScript.
-dateModified: 2020-12-28
+dateModified: 2024-02-23
 ---

-Finds the prime factors of a given number using the trial division algorithm.
+The **prime factors** of a number are the prime numbers that divide the number exactly.
+An easy way to find the prime factors of a number is using [trial division](https://en.wikipedia.org/wiki/Trial_division), which is a simple algorithm that checks each possible prime factor in order.

+> [!WARNING]
+>
+> This algorithm is **not efficient** for large numbers, as it has a high time complexity.
+You should look into more efficient algorithms for prime factorization, if you plan to implement this in a production environment.

-- Use a `while` loop to iterate over all possible prime factors, starting with `2`.
-- If the current factor, `f`, exactly divides `n`, add `f` to the factors array and divide `n` by `f`.
+Implementing the algorithm is straightforward.
+You can use a `while` loop to **iterate** over all possible prime factors, starting with `2`.
+If the current factor, `f`, exactly divides `n`, add `f` to the factors array and divide `n` by `f`.
 Otherwise, increment `f` by one.

 ```js
 const primeFactors = n => {